 Easter Sunday we departed Ash Meadows NWR and the Amargosa Valley heading for two weeks in Moab, UT.
 We have reservations at a campground beginning the 7th so we have three days to make the trip and to explore on our way.
 Vic drove the truck and pulled the RV while I followed with the Jeep.

-As we had mail to go out, I went ahead to the post office only to be surprised by this calf behind the bush.
-Poor thing was as surprised as I was.
 We arrived in midafternoon at Coral Pink Sand Dunes State Park, dropped the truck and RV and headed out to explore the area.
 These tunnels were nearly everywhere around the Kanab, UT vicinity.
 The mice do their traveling underground in winter.

 Mule deer